Jorduin/Guides-by-a-Goldfish/README.md

 If you need to edit System Config for example, make a copy and edit the copy.
 Then replace the active System Config after you've done checks.
 If you want to use Define MDISK, do so from a sandbox and preferably *to* a fresh second level OS that is not IPL'd.
 Without these layers of protection the possible damage is great.

+For the best training experience try treating these as a group as though they were a workbook with activites to be completed.
+Perform these tasks from within a sandbox to keep dangerous commands away from production and be certain that devices you would not want to accidentally affect are not sensed or set to be brought online.
+Use these documents as a guide, and the IBM documents as manuals.
+One to show you the way, and the other to tell you about what you'll pass along the journey with details.

+I do not intend to continuously update these.
+Feel free to download, modify or customize as them as you see fit- all I ask is I be mentioned.